 The Medicaid waiver program is one of many ways that Medicare and Medicaid work together to meet the healthcare needs of beneficiaries.

 A community-based program, in this case, isn’t a nursing home.
-It refers to care you might receive in a family member or caregiver’s home, assisted living facility, senior care home, or similar residential setting.
+It refers to the care you might receive in a family member or caregiver’s home, assisted living facility, senior care home, or similar residential setting.

 With this program, you may be eligible to have a home health aide, personal care aide, or homemaker assist you with activities of daily living.